raykyri/osccai-simulation/README.md

 - Interactive Vote Matrix and PCA Projection
   - (new) Updated to handle pass vs. non-votes
 - (new) Identify top comments for the overall group (using z-score)
-- (new) Identify top comments for k-means clustering groups (incomplete)
+- (new) Identify top comments for k-means clustering groups
 - (new) Visualize top comments, plus full list of comments with stats
 - (new) Express server and CORS proxy for loading reports from Polis
 - (new) Parse and reconcile CSV exports from existing conversations